thisisayush/easy-digital-downloads-plugin/README.md

 ## Description ##

 The fastest and easiest way to start accepting Bitcoin payments on your Easy Digital Downloads Store.
-Since 2015, [Blockonomics](https://www.blockonomics.co/merchants?utm_source=wordpress-edd) has helped thousands of ecommerce sites increase sales by including Bitcoin, Ethereum and Litecoin as payment option for their customers.
+Since 2015, [Blockonomics](https://www.blockonomics.co/merchants?utm_source=wordpress-edd) has helped thousands of ecommerce sites increase sales by including Bitcoin as payment option for their customers.

 ### Accept bitcoin payments, fast & easy ###
 - Payments are received **directly into your wallet**